thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ## Summary

-In this chapter, you were exposed to the fundamentals of developing React applications.
+In this chapter, you were exposed to the fundamentals of developing React user interfaces.
 React is a JavaScript library for building sophisticated user interfaces using the following concepts.

 1. A hierarchy of components that encapsulate presentation, state, and behavior.
-2. One-way data binding where only changes to state are immediately propagated to the user interface.
+2. One-way data binding where only changes to state are immediately propagated to the presentation.

 ## Assignment